 Python and R both have their advantages and disadvantages, in the war of best data science tools.
 Choosing one over the other depends on the use, the cost of learning, and other tools required.

-Python is a versatile language which is very powerful.
+Python is a versatile language that is very powerful.
 Programmers can use it for a wide range of tasks in computer science.
 Learning Python will help in developing a versatile data science toolkit.
-It is a simple language which can be easily learnt by a non-programmer.
+It is a simple language that can be easily learned by a non-programmer.